Buyer FAQ

 Q: How do I pay for my items?

 If you are the successful bidder on an item, you will be notified via email to the email account you registered with.
-After conclusion of the sale, you will also be emailed an invoice that will include the purchase price of your items, buyer's premium and applicable taxes.
-You will have the option of paying that invoice using e-transfer, or cash.
-Payments must be made according to the terms and conditions for each auction.
+After conclusion of the sale, you will also be emailed an invoice which can be paid via e-transfer, or cash.

 Q: Does Grand Forks Auction House provide shipping?

 We provide in-house shipping solutions using Canada Post or Purolator.
-Actual costs are billed to the winner plus a boxing fee per standard box (see individual auction details for what boxing fee may apply).
-We endeavour to pack as efficiently as possible to save on costs.
-If larger items, exceeding Canada Post standard shipping limits, are needing to be shipped, it is the responsibility of the bidder to make those arrangements.
+Actual costs are billed to the winner plus a boxing fee per standard box.
+We endeavor to pack efficiently to save on costs.
+Larger items, exceeding Canada Post standard shipping limits, are the responsibility of the bidder to make shipping arrangements.
 If Canada Post is on strike, or if dangerous good are to be shipped, we will use Purolator.

 Q: What is a buyer's premium?

 A buyer's premium is an additional percentage charged to customers on the hammer price (winning bid).
-We charge this to cover administrative expenses incurred in the course of conducting and auction, including but not limited to: advertising expenses, bidding platform fees, payment processing fees, additional staffing expenses, etc. Please factor the buyer's premium into your bidding.
+We charge this to cover administrative expenses incurred in the course of conducting and auction, including but not limited to: advertising, platform fees, additional staffing expenses, etc. Please factor the buyer's premium into your bidding.

 Q: Where is Grand Forks Auction House located?